ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 If you want the addition to take place before the numbers are turned into a string what should you do?
 Try to modify the code above so that it adds 4 + 3 before appending the value to the string.
 Hint: you used this to do addition before multiplication in arithmetic expressions.

 What if you wanted to print out a double quote " character?
-Since the double quote " is a special character with meaning in Java, you would use a **backslash escape sequence** to print out a real quote.
-And if you wanted to print out a backslash \, you would have to backslash it too \\.
-Another useful backslashed character is \n which will put in a newline.
+Since the double quote " is a special character with meaning in Java, we put in a backslash in front of the quote to signal that we want just the character.
+This is called a **backslash escape sequence**.
+And if you wanted to print out a backslash, you would have to backslash it too in order to escape its special meaning.
+Another useful backslashed character is backslash \\n which will put in a newline.
 Here are the escape sequences that may be used in the AP course:

 .. activecode:: bhescape
    :language: java